Raphaelogbodo/GNN-for-IL-and-DES-Property-Prediction/README.md

 - The models demonstrate strong predictive accuracy (high R², low MARE) across multiple datasets.

-- Transfer learning to Deep Eutectic Solvents shows promising adaptabilit demonstrating that the model trained on ILs preserved most structure–property information even when moved to a new material class (DESs).
+- Transfer learning to Deep Eutectic Solvents shows promising adaptability demonstrating that the model trained on ILs preserved most structure–property information even when moved to a new material class (DESs).

 | Datasets | R2 | RMSE | MAE | MARE | A20 |
 |-----------|-----------------|-----------------|-----------------|-----------------|-----------------|